department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/api.md

 This section is focused on use of the FHIR API.
 The FHIR API is made up of the data that is mapped.
 Thus the [Vista Mapping](background.html) is not critical but may be useful background.

 <div markdown="1" class="stu-note">
-Note that the data conversion in this publication is notional, and may not be perfect.
+Note that the example data conversion in this publication is notional, and may not be perfect.
 Most of the examples are converted by hand.
 As part of this conversion some values are not perfectly converted.
 Such as time is not properly converted to the timezone, rather Z time is used.
 A small number of Patient, Practitioner, Location, and Organization resources are reused.
 </div>

 All MHV profiles are based on [HL7 FHIR US-Core]({{site.data.fhir.hl7fhiruscore}}/index.html) implementation guide, which provides guidance to the USA marketplace that VHA participates within.
 Deeper explanation is provided in the US-Core specification.